 The children’s safety is taken very seriously at Bosque Escola Avelãs (BEA).
 Safety guidelines are followed at all times, both by the teachers and the children.
 The teachers are qualified in first aid for children.
 The children are also insured against accidents.

-After attending BEA, will the children be ready to start primary school?
+After attending BEA, will the children be prepared to attend a formal school?

 Our type of education teaches children to trust in themselves, to be autonomous, and it respects their motivation to learn.
-This leaves the children ready for any type of primary school.
+In BEA maxi, the teachers also focus on supporting the children to obtain the knowledge appropriate for their ages.
+This leaves the children ready to attend any type of formal school.

 What are the benefits of being in contact with nature?